wondrousWebWorks/portfolio/testing.md

 - **Verdict**

-  Users cannot enter a skill level of more than 100 as the form won't be submitted until all fields are validated.
+  Users cannot enter a skill level of more than 100 as the form will not be submitted until all fields are validated.

 #### Non-URL values accepted as input in Projects and Blog forms